inmanta/inmanta-core/docs/quickstart.rst

     import drupal

     # define the machine we want to deploy Drupal on
-    vm1=ip::Host(name="vm1", os=redhat::centos7, ip="192.168.33.101", remote_agent=true,
+    vm1=ip::Host(name="vm1", os=redhat::centos7, ip="172.28.0.4", remote_agent=true, remote_user="root")
-                 remote_user="vagrant")

     # add a mysql and apache http server
     web_server=apache::Server(host=vm1)
-    mysql_server=mysql::Server(host=vm1)
+    mysql_server=mysql::Server(host=vm1, remove_anon_users=true)

     # deploy drupal in that virtual host
     name=web::Alias(hostname="localhost")
-    db=mysql::Database(server=mysql_server, name="drupal_test", user="drupal_test",
+    db=mysql::Database(server=mysql_server, name="drupal_test", user="drupal_test", password="Str0ng-P433w0rd")
-                       password="Str0ng-P433w0rd")
     drupal::Application(name=name, container=web_server, database=db, admin_user="admin",
-                        admin_password="test", admin_email="admin@example.com", site_name="localhost")
+                        admin_password="test", admin_email="admin@example.com",
+                        site_name="localhost")

-* Lines 1-6 import all required packages.
+* Lines 1-7 import all the required packages.
-* Line 9 defines on which machine we want to deploy Drupal.
+* Line 10 defines on which machine we want to deploy Drupal.

     * The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
     * The *os* attribute defines which operating system this server runs.
 This is used to select the right tools (yum or dnf or apt).
     * The *ip* attribute is the IP address of this host.
 At this moment we define this attribute manually, later in this tutorial we let Inmanta discover this automatically.

-* Lines 12 and 13 deploy an Apache server and MySQL server on our host.
+* Line 13 deploys an Apache server on our host.
+* Line 14 deploys a Mysql server on our host and removes it's anonymous users.
-* Line 16 defines the name (hostname) of the web application.
+* Line 17 defines the name (hostname) of the web application.
 * Lines 17-18 define a database for our Drupal website.
-* Lines 19-20 define the actual Drupal application.
+* Lines 19-21 define the actual Drupal application.

 Deploy the configuration model
 -------------------------------